We undertake a range of commissioned work and will be bringing you more details on these very soon.

 Arts and cultural education: improving your school and its curriculum eLearning module

-Through 2018 we’ve been developing an e-learning module for Arts Council England and the National Governance Association.
+Relaunched in 2019, we’ve developed an e-learning module for Arts Council England and the National Governance Association.

 The module focuses on six key areas where schools can use arts and cultural education to improve outcomes through: